uoregon-postlethwait/prost/docs/index.rst

 * Mechanisms of Sex Determination in Zebrafish; NIH - National Institute of General Medical Sciences (R01 GM085318)
 * Developmental Mechanisms for the Evolution of Bone Loss; NIH - National Institute on Aging (R01 AG031922)
 * Signaling Hierarchies in Vertebrate Development: CP1:  A zebrafish model of phenotypic variation associated with Fraser syndrome; NIH - Eunice Kennedy Shriver National Institute of Child Health and Human Development (P01 HD22486)
+* Antarctic Fish and MicroRNA Control of Development and Physiology; NSF - Office of Polar Program (OPP #154338)

 ..
 Hyperlinks
 .. _Python: http://www.python.org/